fanbu1995/fanbu1995.github.io/_posts/2023-04-28-Observational-healthcare-research-and-OHDSI.md

 OHDSI's mission is to improve health by empowering a community to collaboratively generate the evidence that promotes better health decisions and better care.
 To achieve this mission, the OHDSI community has worked collaboratively to establish the following critical components to address the great challenges in observational health research:

-- **Common data model (CDM)** to unify data sources from global health systems
+- **Common data model (CDM)** to unify data sources from health systems around the globe
 - **Large-scale analytics toolstack** to enable efficient, accurate and privacy-preserving analysis on massive-scale health data
-- **Diagnostics and calibration methods development** to diagnose data and study designs and perform calibration to provide more reliable results
+- **Diagnostics and calibration methods development** to diagnose data and study designs and perform calibration to produce more reliable evidence
 - **Reproducible, open-science research** to generate evidence from a network of federated data sources and disseminate findings openly